ritikabhasker/what-to-tell-your-boss-when-your-boss-wants-blockchain/README.md

 - Ask your boss if a spreadsheet will solve the problem at hand!
 - Mention how computationally expensive blockchain is [(as well as all the other limitations others have talked about!)](https://www.coindesk.com/information/blockchains-issues-limitations)
 - Refer to some of the fantastic resources that answer this question, like [this one](https://medium.com/@elseidy/to-blockchain-or-to-not-blockchain-40e6a3a60f46).
 It even has a flowchart!

+The bottom line is, blockchain is a great solution for a very, very specific problem.
+International development projects for the most part aren't working in this problem and probably don't need blockchain solutions.